Class notes

 Mismatch distribution (Rogers & Harpending 1992): quantify mismatches between individuals in a population for each locus, and visualise like a histogram.
 A clustered peak shows sudden high mutation event; so we can estimate divergence time (e.g., bottleneck in exploding population).
 This requires examining non-recombining bits of DNA, and earlier mitochondrial DNA was used for this, but nowadays it’s the Y chromosome.

-Site/allele frequency spectrum: distribution of allele frequencies for all segregatng sites in a sample of DNA sequences.
+Site/allele frequency spectrum: distribution of allele frequencies for all segregating sites in a sample of DNA sequences.
 Certain demographic scenarios like bottleneck would result in allele frequency distribution (using combined polymorphism data) close to 0 for 2nd most common allele (i.e., minor allele in biallelic).
 We can compare frequency with reference of outgroup (unfolded) to infer derived vs ancestral.

 Synteny: conservation of blocks of (gene) order between two sets of chromosomes being compared.